orbis-marianne/orbis-am-models/README.md

                         reached using this same trainer script please use the `--load-from-checkpoint` option.

-The `train-data` file should be in the format corresponding to the task (tsv for rel-class and conll for seq-tag).
+The `train-data` file should be in the format corresponding to the task: tsv for sta-class (the statement-level classification) and rel-class (both statement-level and component-level relation classification) and conll for seq-tag (the component-level classification).
 The `output-dir` is the directory where MLFlow will store both the results and the model checkpoints.
 Finally, `model` is the Hugging Face model to use (as a single string).